 Since the assassination of President Jovenel Moise, gang violence has increased and the gangs are warring over Haiti’s capital city, Port-au-Prince to control territory.
 These gangs have waged an indiscriminate war against other gangs, the police and anyone else caught in the middle.
-The gangs are more powerful than ever as Haiti struggles after the pandemic and without leadership.
+The gangs are more powerful than ever as Haiti struggles after the pandemic and is without leadership.
 Hundreds have been killed and the situation is unlikely to improve without intervention.

 KJ 1: Gang violence in Port-au-Prince is highly unlikely to stop in the next 6 months.